pojntfx/uni-hacking-notes/docs/main.md

 Hi gbyolo, you can now manage git repositories belonging to the faculty group.
 Please check and if you have troubles just let me know!\ndeveloper@faculty.htb
 ```

-Since groups are mentioned - let's see how `sudo` has been configured:
+Since groups were mentioned, I checked how `sudo` has been configured:

 ```shell
 $ sudo -l